JakubSochor/JakubSochor.github.io/_pages/experience.md

 ### Google
 #### Software Engineer -- level 4 <span class="time-span">(08/2019 - present, Zurich)</span>
  - I was a member of Proactive Google Assistant
- - During the time at Google, I **owned and lead** various projects that usually applied Machine Learning methods
+ - I **owned and lead** various projects that applied Machine Learning methods
-    - Machine Learning project focused on optimization of proactive notifications
-    - Prediction of users' actions using Machine Learning methods
-    - Increasing Assistant usage based on predicted users' actions
+ - Other, more junior, team members have worked on the projects that I have lead; therefore, I was responsible also for the coordination of the project work and communicating the status to stakeholders
+ - The features I have launched are used by hundreds of thousands users daily

 ### PTC
 #### Senior Deep Learning Engineer <span class="time-span">(08/2018 - 07/2019, Zurich)</span>
    - I was a key team member working on a project that used Machine Learning methods for Augmented Reality
    - The goal of the project was to estimate 6 DoF pose of objects without any real training images using only 3D models of the objects
+   - I was responsible for the initial design, implementation, and experimentation, while the other team members started contributing to the project afterwards
+   - The project was commercially launched as a part of the Vuforia Engine for Augmented Reality
    - See a [demo](https://youtu.be/GU7x_cQ7m2w) of the project and a [reference letter]({{ '/assets/references/2019-PTC.pdf' | relative_url }})

 ### Vlatacom
 #### Computer Vision Developer <span class="time-span">(11/2017 – 01/2018, Belgrade)</span>
    - I spent three months on a secondment in Vlatacom within iARTIST European project
-   - During the secondment, I applied the results of our traffic surveillance research in the context of Vlatacom's requirements
+   - The outcome of the secondment was a proof of concept for application of fine-grained vehicle classification and vehicle colour recognition

 ### Brno University of Technology
 #### Researcher – Computer Vision & Machine Learning <span class="time-span">(11/2013 – 07/2018, Brno)</span>
-   - I worked on a research in automatic traffic surveillance (vehicle re-identification, automatic camera calibration, fine-grained recognition of vehicles)
+   - I worked on a research in automatic traffic surveillance, specifically vehicle re-identification, automatic camera calibration, fine-grained recognition of vehicles
-   - The [results]({% link _pages/publications.md %}) of the research were published in top Computer Vision and Machine Learning journals and conferences (CVPR, CVIU, BMVC, IEEE T-ITS)
+   - The [results]({% link _pages/publications.md %}) of the research were published in top Computer Vision and Machine Learning journals and conferences (CVPR, CVIU, etc.)
    - The contributions to the State of the Art included improved design of Convolution Neural Networks, automatic camera calibration methods, and other

 ### Honeywell